 With encrypted data, it is full speed ahead with ISP throttling bypassed (as they can't see the traffic contents).

 If you find yourself using public hotspots a lot, and are concerned about your private information being relatively easy to hijack, using a VPN means that your data isn't accessible by ne'er-do-wells hovering in the coffee shop.

 This article concentrates on Windows devices using IPVanish's software.
-DroidBOX® are well known for selling Android and OpenELEC based boxes, but our W10 device has Windows (as well as Android), so we thought we'd add a few notes about the freedom to be found online with a good VPN account.
+DroiX® are well known for selling Android and OpenELEC based boxes, but our W10 device has Windows (as well as Android), so we thought we'd add a few notes about the freedom to be found online with a good VPN account.

-One account can be used on your DroidBOX device (whether Android or Windows) as well as desktop PC/phone/tablet.
+One account can be used on your DroiX device (whether Android or Windows) as well as desktop PC/phone/tablet.
 Of course IPVanish supports most operating systems, but this post focuses on using it with a Windows device.

 How to install and use IPVanish on a Windows device

 The easiest approach is to use IPVanish's Windows application, though if you prefer to create the VPN connection manually, there are also guides available.
 Please see https://ipvanish.com/vpn-setup/ for both the app and the guides.

 Once downloaded, open the installation file, and you'll be presented with this screen: